Charles Townshend (British Army officer): Post-war

 Townshend returned to England in 1919.
-Much to Townshend's fury, only his wife and daughter together with his beloved dog Spot showed up to greet him as he arrived back in London, as he was expecting to receive a hero's welcome.
-Townshend asked for a major promotion on the account of his war work and he was refused; likewise the Army made it clear that no assignments were open to him anywhere in the Empire.
-He resigned from the British Army in 1920 after it became clear that his career was finished, and published his war memoir, My Campaign in Mesopotamia (1920).
+Much to Townshend's fury, only his wife Alice and daughter Audrey together with his beloved dog Spot showed up to greet him as he arrived back in London as he was expecting to receive a hero's welcome.
+Townshend asked for a major promotion on the account of his war work and he was refused; likewise the Army made it clear that no assignments were open to him anywhere in the entire Empire.
+He resigned from the British Army in 1920 after it become clear that his career was finished, and published his war memoir, My Campaign in Mesopotamia (1920).
 On 24 May 1915, after learning of the "Great Crime" as Armenians call the Armenian genocide, the British, French and Russian governments issued a joint statement accusing the Ottoman government of "crimes against humanity", the first time in history that this term had been used.
-The three Allied governments further promised that once the war was won, they would put the Ottoman leaders responsible for the Armenian genocide on trial.
-After the war, the British government made a serious effort between 1919 and 1922 to organise trials for the leaders of the Committee of Union and Progress for crimes against humanity and war crimes.
-In particular, the British wanted to arrest General Enver Pasha, Talaat Pasha and General Djemal Pasha in order to bring them to trial.
+The British, French and Russians further promised that once the war was won that they would put the Ottoman leaders responsible for the Armenian genocide on trial for crimes against humanity.
+After the war, the British government made a serious effort between 1919–1922 to organise trials for the leaders of the Committee of Union and Progress for crimes against humanity and war crimes.
+In particular the British wanted to arrest General Enver Pasha, Talaat Pasha and General Djemal Pasha in order to bring them to trial.
 The main focus on the planned trials was the Armenian genocide, but the British also wanted to try those responsible for the death march and mistreatment of the POWs captured at Kut.
-During his captivity, Townshend had become very friendly with Enver Pasha, and made it clear that he would testify for the defence if Enver were brought to trial, denying that the death march had even occurred.
-As it was, politics prevented the trials from happening, but Townshend's willingness to testify for the accused did not help his image in Britain.
+Townshend during his captivity had become very friendly with Enver Pasha, and made it clear that he would testify for the defence if Enver were brought to trial, denying that the death march had even occurred.
+As it was, politics prevented the trials from ever happening, but Townshend's willingness to testify for the accused did not help his image in Britain.